splunk/observability-workshop/docs/otel/k3s.md

     TEST SUITE: None
     ```

-You can monitor the progress of the deployment by running `sudo kubectl get pods` which should typically report a new pod is up and running after about 30 seconds.
+You can monitor the progress of the deployment by running `kubectl get pods` which should typically report a new pod is up and running after about 30 seconds.

 Ensure the status is reported as Running before continuing.

 === "Shell Command"

     ```text
-    sudo kubectl get pods
+    kubectl get pods
     ```

 === "Example Output"